Your feeds. Your inbox. No algorithm.

 What if I cancel my subscription?

 Yes.
-Encryption happens in your browser using a four-word passphrase that only you know.
-The server never sees that passphrase.
-It stores a blob of ciphertext that it has no way to decrypt: not for support, not for a subpoena, not for us.
+Encryption happens in your browser with a four-word passphrase only you know.
+The server holds ciphertext it has no way to decrypt — not for support, not for a subpoena, not for us.
+Lose the passphrase and your cloud data is gone.
+There's no reset; that's the trade-off.

 What's the catch with "Free"?